rm-hull/luma.led_matrix/README.rst

 .. image:: https://img.shields.io/maintenance/yes/2017.svg?maxAge=2592000

-Python library interfacing LED matrix displays with the MAX7219 driver (using SPI) and WS2812 NeoPixels (using DMA) on the Raspberry Pi and other linux-based single board computers - it provides a Pillow-compatible drawing canvas, and other functionality to support:
+Python library interfacing LED matrix displays with the MAX7219 driver (using SPI) and WS2812 & APA102 NeoPixels on the Raspberry Pi and other linux-based single board computers - it provides a Pillow-compatible drawing canvas, and other functionality to support: